 Like my friends, I had romantic notions of soul mates and everlasting love, but I did not plan to get permanently attached to anyone until I was at least 30.
 I had things to do.
 Yet a month before my 17th birthday, a few months into my senior year of high school, I began dating someone I met through a part-time job I had and soon became engulfed in a relationship that would be the pivotal one throughout the majority of my life.
 He was eight years older than me – a friend of my brother’s – and had just returned to school for his master’s degree in counseling psychology.
 How this came about and why my parents hadn’t firmly put their collective feet down on such an age difference is still beyond me, but I sense given my rebellious nature and a stubborn mind of my own, it wouldn’t have made much of a difference.

 After dating for a couple of years, he proposed to me and I didn’t accept.
 Fast forward a year later to another proposal and this time I said yes.
 A lot of people, my father included, doubted it would last.
 But it did, for 24 years, until physical and mental illness and circumstances far beyond our control took their toll and divorce became the only feasible course of action – yet one that didn’t break the bond we had or the influence we had on each other’s lives.
-He remains, in fact, the only man I have ever loved and perhaps his death earlier this year has brought the idea of dating back to the forefront once again.
+He remains, in fact, the only man I have ever loved and perhaps his death earlier this year has brought the thought of dating back to the forefront once again.

 That’s not to say I haven’t considered it intermittently but it’s been far from an earnest effort.
 As a mom of four now-grown kids, my primary focus since their father became ill when they were still quite young was on being the best parent I possibly could be for them.
 While that’s true for most of the parents I know, my situation felt a bit different because I was all they had really.
 Their dad, as much as he loved them, became incapable of truly being a parent at all and there was no shared custody, no shared responsibility, nothing that either the kids or I could rely on from him.
 Taking care of us and dealing with everything else in my life, from work to the kids and more, became my focal point.